c4ngo/CSE151A-Project/CSE151A Final Report.md

 ## Statements of Collaboration

 ### Charlie Ngo:
+For Milestone 1, I created the abstract and finding the dataset to use.
+For Milestone 2, I contributed to the data exploration such as the null and duplicate values.
+I also generated some plots.
+For Milestone 3, I discussed which model to use for our Model 1 and made the write-up for the read-me.
+For Milestone 4, I created our second model and contributed to the Final Report up to the Model section.
 ### Shashwat Dudeja:
 I worked on the write-up for Milestone 4.
 Discussed with the group about the direction of our project and our decisions over choice of model.
 Gave feedback and looked over write-ups for Milestone 3 and helped in writing README for Milestone 2.
 Also helped in coding Data Exploration section and added few markdown sections in the notebook.

 ### Pranshu Gupta: